 Varicose Vein Treatments

-Fortunately, some treatments can help varicose veins go away, allowing you to live a pain-free life.
+Fortunately, some treatments can help varicose veins and their symptoms go away, allowing you to live a pain-free life.
 Several minimally invasive procedures that can help you remove varicose veins include:

 - Endovenous laser treatment: Specialists use special tools to apply heat to the affected varicose veins with endovenous laser treatment.
 The heat closes the veins, causing them to collapse and stop pooling blood.
 Closing the veins also helps prevent varicose veins from developing into worse issues.